nelsonjr/puppet-webinars/migrate-wordpress/README.md

     FACTER_staging=1 FACTER_machine_name=wordpress-1 puppet apply wp-create.pp

 ## Migration Plan

+> Remember to run all `puppet apply wp-create.pp` with the `staging=1` fact
+> defined to avoid flipping the DNS records prematurely and cause service
+> interruption.

 1. On Google Cloud Platform
-    - `puppet apply wp-create.pp`:
+    - Run #1: `puppet apply wp-create.pp`:
       Allocate a static IP address for Wordpress
-    - `puppet apply wp-create.pp`:
+    - Run #2: `puppet apply wp-create.pp`:
       Create a Cloud SQL instance to host Wordpress data
-> Lockdown the SQL instance to only allow access from the Wordpress server
+      > ... and lockdown the SQL instance to only allow access from the Wordpress
+      > server
+    - Run #3: `puppet apply wp-create.pp`:
+      Create a machine to host the Wordpress server
     - Create a Google Compute Engine machine to host the

 2. On Puppet Enterprise